 British Member of Parliament and former conservative minister, Mr. Julian Amery launched a fierce attack?

-British Member of Parliament and former conservative minister, Mr. Julian Amery launched a fierce attack on what he called "Soviet imperialism" at a rally for Rhodesia, sponsored by the right-wing Monday Club in London on Tuesday (13 April).
+Background: British Member of Parliament and former conservative minister, Mr. Julian Amery launched a fierce attack on what he called "Soviet imperialism" at a rally for Rhodesia, sponsored by the right-wing Monday Club in London on Tuesday (13 April).

 Speaking at Central Hall, Westminster, Mr. Amery discounted racial tension as the cause of trouble in southern Africa at the moment.
 In most emphatic terms he blamed the Soviet Union for initiating aggression in the area.